Stallion77RepoOfficial/MetalGoose/metal-cpp/README.md

 **metal-cpp** is a low overhead and header only C++ interface for Metal that helps developers add Metal functionality to graphics applications that are written in C++ (such as game engines). **metal-cpp** removes the need to create a shim and allows developers to call Metal functions directly from anywhere in their existing C++ code.

+### MetalGoose usage note
+For the MetalGoose application, only the generated `SingleHeader/Metal.hpp` is required at build and runtime.
+The remaining subdirectories (`Foundation/`, `QuartzCore/`, `Metal/`, `MetalFX/`) can stay for reference or regeneration of the single header, but trimming the bundle down to `SingleHeader/Metal.hpp` plus the MetalGoose sources is sufficient for a functioning build that uses the metal-cpp API.

 ## Highlights